thanhdx23/Create-short-videos-from-articles/README.md

 2. **Voice Generation**: Generates a voice-over using Google Text-to-Speech (gTTS).
 3. **Image Downloading**: Extracts and downloads main images from the article.
 4. **Video Creation**: Combines images and audio into a video with a banner displaying the title.

+## How to Use
+Replace the URL in "program.py" with the URL of the article you want to process.